Node's (19.1) test runner, initial impressions and opinions

 Disclaimer for technical people, to boil it down, some stuff will be purposely slightly inaccurate, or more reflective of HTTP 1 instead of HTTP 2.
 But for the sake of understanding why cookie matters or not, it’s irrelevant.

-A web server doesn’t necessarily remember you To understand the need for cookies, what you need to know at the beginning, is the fact that every time that you reload a page, the “website” doesn’t necessarily know if you reload three times, or you are three different people.
+To understand the need for cookies, what you need to know at the beginning, is the fact that every time that you reload a page, the “website” doesn’t necessarily know if you reload three times, or you are three different people.
+By the fact of how HTTP works, every load of a page (and more technically also every image, video, whatever it’s in that page) is done in a different “call” and, funny enough, if you’re on a train with a mobile phone, it could be asked from multiple different “web addresses”.

 Communication between microservices